United States military and prostitution in South Korea: Post Korean war

-Park Chung-hee, who ruled South Korea during the 1960s and 1970s, and the father of the former president Park Geun-hye, encouraged the sex industry in order to generate revenue, particularly from the U.S. military.
 Park seized power in the May 16 coup, and immediately enforced two core laws.
 The first was the prostitution prevention law, which excluded "camp towns" from the governmental crackdown on prostitution; the second was the tourism promotion law, which designated camp towns as special tourism districts.

-During the 1960s, prostitutions and other related businesses generated nearly 25% of the South Korean GNP.
+During the 1960s, prostitution and other related businesses generated nearly 25% of the South Korean GNP.
 In 1962, 20,000 comfort women were registered.
 The prostitutes attended classes sponsored by their government in English and etiquette to help them sell more effectively.
 They were praised as "dollar-earning patriots" or "true patriots" by the South Korean government.
 In the 1970s one junior high school teacher told his students that "The prostitutes who sell their bodies to the U.S. military are true patriots.
 Their dollars earned greatly contributes to our national economy.
 Don't talk behind their back that they are western princesses or U.N. madams."

 In 1971, the number of American soldiers was reduced by 18,000 due to the Nixon Doctrine.
 Because of this, South Koreans were more afraid of the North Korean threat and its economic impact.
 Even so, camp town prostitution had already become an important component of South Korean livelihood.
 The advocacy group My Sister's Place wrote in 1991 that the American soldiers contributed one billion dollars to the South Korean economy.
 This was 1% of the South Korean GNP.

 Racial segregation and discrimination against black soldiers

 Camp town clubs were racially segregated between blacks and whites, and women were classified according to the soldiers' race.
 The residents near Camp Humphreys discriminated between black and white soldiers.
 Black soldiers vented their anger against camp town residents.
-On 1971 July 9, fifty black soldiers provoked a riot against racist discrimination and destroyed some clubs near Camp Humphreys.
+On July 9, 1971, fifty black soldiers provoked a riot against racist discrimination and destroyed some clubs near Camp Humphreys.
 In turn, residents hunted down black soldiers with sickles.
 American military police and South Korean police quelled the rioters.
 Many Korean prostitutes demonstrated prejudiced behavior toward black soldiers by refusing to offer sexual services.
-Women who fraternized or sold sexual services to blacks were labeled as "black " by Americans and Koreans and faced severe social condemnation and stigmatization by others.
+Women who fraternized or sold sexual services to blacks were labeled as "black" by Americans and Koreans and faced severe social condemnation and stigmatization by others.